-This was a quick ‘n’ dirty build and would work much better in a browser using PHP, MySQL and a mapping interface (such as OpenStreetMaps) – and I couldn’t find an existing solution (although there is now a map version available here) that offered the data in a “human readable” form.
+This was a quick ‘n’ dirty build and would work much better in a browser using PHP, MySQL and a mapping interface (such as OpenStreetMaps) – as, at the time, I couldn’t find an existing solution (although there is now a map version available here) that offered the data in a “human readable” form.

 Results offered included: Distance, Frequency, Station/Service, Location/Site and In-Use ERP.
 Additional features available to the client included an ERP filter plus a “clear frequency search” offering potential “gaps” on the AM/FM bands.
 This works via the location+range filter plus removing frequencies +/-200KHz either side of the “offending” service – a very non-scientific method but provides a general idea of how cluttered the band is!

 Download – offered “as is” without support